-465-466.
-LABOR PROBLEMS.
+- 465-466.
+Labor Problems.
 A study of the genesis and character of the maladjustments which constitute the modern labor problem; an historical survey of the labor movement in the United States and Great Britain in its various branches (unionism, legal enactment, producers' and consumers' cooperation), with emphasis on aims, structure and group psychology; the strategy of meeting the needs of the Negro industrial worker; current reform proposals and programs.
 Emphasis is placed throughout on contemporary issues and accomplishments.

-468. PRINCIPLES AND PRACTICES OF INSURANCE.
-A course in the theory of insurance and current insurance practices.
+3 credits each semester. - 468.
+PRINCIPLES AND PRACTICES OF INSURANCE.
+A course in the theory of

+- insurance and current insurance practices.
 The subject matter covered includes: uses of insurance, types of insurance, organization, types of policies, mortality, loading, reserves, the law governing insurance.
 Prerequisite: Elementary Economics.

-471. CORPORATION FINANCE.
+3 credits second semester. - 471.
+Corporation Finance.
 The corporate system; simpler forms of business organization; the principles and problems of corporate financial organization, reorganization, and control; adjustments of management and investor requirements.
 Introductory Accounting is a prerequisite or may be taken concurrently.

-- 472. PROBLEMS IN BUSINESS FINANCE.
+3 credits first semester. - 472.
+PROBLEMS IN BUSINESS FINANCE.
 Approach to the financial problems of both small and large enterprises by the case method; security distribution and public regulation; extensive use of sources of corporation data supported by critical class analysis.
 Seminar discussions may be required.
-Prerequisite: Corporation Finance. - 476.
+Prerequisite: Corporation Finance.

+3 credits second semester. - 476.
 Marketing.
 This course describes the background of the marketing structure of the modern business organization and some causes of the present maladjustments between production and consumption.
 It seeks to explain the organization and the governing principles by which our distributive system operates.
-Such topics as the following will be considered: the functions of marketing; the channels of distribution; the methods and costs of marketing; the nature and effects of competition in marketing; the elements of selling, advertising and sales promotion; market policies and operations; probable trends of market expansion; and an introduction to marketing research.
+Such topics as the following will be considered: the functions of marketing; the channels of distribution; the methods and costs of marketing; the nature and effects of competition in marketing; the elements of selling, advertising and sales promotion; market policies and operations; probable trends of market expansion; and an introduction to marketing research. - 477-478.
+Principles and Methods of Statistics.

-3 credits second semester. - 477-478.
-PRINCIPLES AND METHODS OF STATISTICS.
 A study of statistical principles and methods utilized in the analysis of economic, educational and sociological data.
 It is the aim of this course to prepare the student for the intelligent construction, presentation and interpretation of statistical reports and data.

-- 479. PROBLEMS IN INDUSTRIAL MANAGEMENT.
+3 credits each semester. - 479.
+PROBLEMS IN INDUSTRIAL MANAGEMENT.
 A course which aims to provide a study of actual business problems concerned with manufacturing and extractive processes, making use of cost accounting as a tool.
-The course is designed, not alone for accountants of industrial concerns, but, as well, for those who may have to do with any phase of manufacturing, or the management of industrial concerns.
+The course is designed not alone for accountants of industrial concerns, but, as well, for those who may have to do with any phase of manufacturing, or the management of industrial concerns.
 Prerequisite: Introductory Accounting and Introductory Economics.

 3 credits first semester. - 481.
 PRINCIPLES AND PRACTICES OF REAL ESTATE.
 This course is designed to acquaint the student with current real estate practice as well as the theory underlying land ownership.
-The course is taught from the view points of home owners, investors, brokers, and others having interest in real property.
+The course is taught from the viewpoints of home owners, investors, brokers, and others having interest in real property.
 Particular attention is paid to laws governing titles, mortgages, inheritance, and the like.
 Sources of mortgage financing, including private and public agencies, are studied.
 Prerequisite: Introductory Economics.

-- 482. Public Finance.
+482. Public Finance.
 A study of the principles and policy of federal, state, and local finance; the growth and sources of public revenues and expenditures; the principles and problems of taxation and the public debt.